mudasobwa/mudasobwa.github.io/_posts/2018-09-10-pizza-with-ananas-topping.md

 - `c` to make an assembly language a bit more humane (and `rust` now as a great disciple)
 - `erlang` to make a telecom work with millions of connections simultaneously
-- `php` to nake static webpages dynamic for no cost
+- `php` to make static webpages dynamic for no cost
 - `javascript` to make drop-down menus and poison the `marquee` tag
 - `haskell` to prove some mathematical concepts and make a perfect ideal academic language in a vacuum to teach students
 - `java` to support enterprise-level scalability